 • Tutoring and study skills assistance

-• Major exploration and career counseling referrals
+• Major exploration and career counseling connections

 • Assistance applying for financial aid, internships, and graduate school